 The vast waters flow past its back yard.
 You can purchase a six-pack in bars!
 Tammy Wynette's on the marquee a block down.
 It's twenty-five years ago: you went to death, I to life, and which was luckier God only knows.
 There's this line in an unpublished poem of yours.
 The river is like that, a blind familiar.
 The wind will die down when I say so; the leaden and lessening light on the current.
 Then the moon will rise like the word reconciliation, like Walt Whitman examining the tear on a dead face.

 Click the icon above to listen to this audio poem.

 that poetry is difficult,

 that it cannot be appreciated by the likes of you,

 and steel-tipped boots,

-your blue collar misunderstandings.
+or your white collar misunderstandings.

 Do not assume meanings hidden from you:

 the best poems mean what they say and say it.

 Later on it will become the fat tomatoes